twentysixhugs/Battleship/README.md

 ## Key features

-- **The AI is not stupid, it will try to destroy your ship after hitting it**.
+- **The AI is clever, it will try to destroy your ship after hitting it**.
 - Ships can be generated and placed randomly.
 - Ship placement is validated.
 - Ships cannot be placed adjacent to one another.